thearn/nreltraining2013/docs/bem.rst

             return (X[0]-self.a), (X[1]-self.b)

 The two classes, ``FlowConditions`` and ``BEMPerfData`` both inherit from ``VariableTree``.
-In OpenMDAO VariableTree is the base class you should use if you want to pass around any kind of object that is more complicated than a simple scalar value or an array.
-These VariableTree sub-classes provide a convinent way of grouping related variables together, and they can serve as datatypes that are declared as part of the i/o for any component.
+In OpenMDAO, VariableTree is the base class you should use if you want to pass around any kind of object that is more complicated than a simple scalar value or an array.
+These VariableTree sub-classes provide a convenient way of grouping related variables together, and they can serve as datatypes that are declared as part of the i/o for any component.